jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 ### Models/

 Contains the [\RESTAPI\Core\Model](https://pfrest.org/php-docs/classes/RESTAPI-Core-Model.html) child classes.
-Model classes are used to define and manage the data structure of the REST API package.
+Model classes are used to define and manage the data structure of the object's the REST API package interacts with (i.e. firewall rules, static routes, etc.).

 ### QueryFilters/